m02p02/react-json-project02/README.md

 It momentarily employs a non-persistent JSON API database in which users are able to submit, read, edit and remove entries, details and images of a fictional or non-fictional location and its life forms.

-The concept of the cosmetic design and interactivity is meant to evoke a sense of sci-fi nostalgia and distopian grungy hacker tropes: Star Wars meets The Matrix meets Cyberpunk 2077 meets Fallout.
+The aesthetics are meant to evoke a sense of sci-fi nostalgia and dystopian grungy hacker tropes: Star Wars meets The Matrix meets Cyberpunk 2077 meets Fallout.

 #### This web app features:
 - JavaScript